resources / blog /

 • King Living: 25 years on steel frames (yep, twenty-five), longest in the industry.

-Once the manufacturer warranty runs out, you’re basically on your own.
+Once the manufacturer warranty runs out for the different furniture parts, you’re basically on your own.
 That’s where the extended warranty steps in, the part that saves you when time does its thing.

 The frame that cracks after a few years?
 Covered.